-It is the beginning of 2018, which has me thinking about decluttering.
+It is the beginning of a new year, which has me thinking about decluttering.

 At the start of every new year, I set out determined to declutter my home, drawer by drawer, room by room.
 I create to do lists, print off decluttering challenges and write weekly goals in my calendar.
 Yet, here it is, almost February, and I have only successfully decluttered one closet.
 And it was all my husbands stuff.
 Not exactly what you would call a rousing success!